hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Blend --> Blend to Default Value`

-Transitions the current keyframe towards the property's default value.
+Moves the selected keyframes towards the property's default value by a certain percentage.
-To use this operator, drag the mouse left or right to adjust the operator's *Blend* property.

-Blend
-   The amount to favor either the current key or the default value.
-   A value of 0 represents the current key, a value of 1 represents the default value.
+Factor
+   How much to change the keyframes' values, going from 0 (no change) to 1 (reset to the default value).

 .. seealso::